Warehouse Accident claims

 - The risk of exposure to hazardous chemicals and substances can be greater in some warehouses than others depending on the kind of objects being transported.
-The effects from chemicals can vary depending on the type of chemical you have come into contact with.
+The effects of chemicals can vary depending on the type of chemical you have come into contact with.
 If dangerous substances are used regularly then employers must comply with the HSE’s Control of Substances Hazardous to Health.

-- Exposure to loud noises that over time results in noise-induced hearing loss or industrial deafness
+- Exposure to loud noises that over time results in noise-induced hearing loss or industrial deafness.

 Your Employer’s Duty